+2009 2008

-Audit Fees (1) \$ 452,900
+Audit Fees (1) \$521,805 \$ 476,805

-Audit-Related Fees (2) 83,500
+Audit-Related Fees (2)

-Tax Fees (3) 12,600
+Tax Fees (3) 16,500

 All Other Fees

-Aggregate Non-Audit Fees (4) \$ 96,100
+Aggregate Non-Audit Fees (4) \$ 16,500 \$ -

-Total Fees \$ 549,000
+Total Fees \$538,305 \$ 476,805

-- (1) Audit fees represent fees and expenses for the annual audit, including the audit of the Company's annual financial statements, comfort letters and consents related to stock issuances. - (2) Audit-related fees represent services in conjunction with the Company's registration statements. - (3) Tax fees represent services in conjunction with preparation of the Company's tax return. - (4) Aggregate non-audit fees comprise audit-related fees, tax fees and all other fees.
+(1) Audit fees represent fees and expenses for the annual audit, including the audit of the Company's annual financial statements, quarterly reviews, comfort letters, statutory and regulatory filings, and consents related to stock issuances.

+(2) Audit-related fees represent services such as consultations, due diligence and attest services not required by statue or regulation.

+(3) Tax fees represent services in conjunction with preparation of the Company's tax return.

+(4) Aggregate non-audit fees comprise audit-related fees, tax fees and all other fees.

+The Company's engagement letter with Grant Thornton LLP provides for estimated fees of \$450,000 for the 2008 audit and quarterly reviews and \$495,000 for the 2009 audit and quarterly reviews, plus in each case out-of-pocket expenses.
+The Company engaged Grant Thornton LLP on January 27, 2010 and, accordingly, no fees were paid to Grant Thornton LLP in 2009.

-The Audit Committee has established a pre-approval policy that describes the permitted audit, audit-related, tax and other services to be provided by Deloitte & Touche LLP, the Company's independent registered public accounting firm.
-The policy requires that the Audit Committee pre-approve the audit and non-audit services performed by the firm in order to assure that the provision of such service does not impair the firm's independence.
-No audit-related, tax, or other non-audit services were approved by the Audit Committee pursuant to the de minimis exception to the pre-approval requirement under Rule 2-01(c)(7)(i)(C) of Regulation S-X during the fiscal year ended December 31, 2008.
+The Audit Committee has established a pre-approval policy that describes the permitted audit, audit-related, tax and other services to be provided by its independent registered public accounting firm.
+The policy requires that the Audit Committee pre-approve the audit and non-audit services performed by its independent registered public accounting firm in order to assure that the provision of such service does not impair the firm's independence.
+No audit-related, tax, or other non-audit services were approved by the Audit Committee pursuant to the de minimis exception to the pre-approval requirement under Rule 2-01(c)(7)(i)(C) of Regulation S-X during the year ended December 31, 2009.

-THE BOARD RECOMMENDS A VOTE "FOR" RATIFICATION OF THE SELECTION OF DELOITTE & TOUCHE LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTANT OF THE COMPANY FOR THE CURRENT YEAR.
+THE BOARD RECOMMENDS A VOTE "FOR" RATIFICATION OF THE SELECTION OF GRANT THORNTON LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTANT OF THE COMPANY FOR THE CURRENT YEAR.